ai-tech-karthik/banking-data-pipeline/docs/architecture/data_flow.md

 ## Overview

-This document provides detailed data flow diagrams and explanations for the LendingClub Data Pipeline.
+This document provides detailed data flow diagrams and explanations for the Banking Data Pipeline.
 It traces data from raw CSV files through transformations to final outputs.

 ## High-Level Data Flow